aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 `b.cookies.t` represents the set of cookies that are stored in browser `b` at a particular time `t`.
 Likewise, the `documents` field associates a set of documents with each browser at a given time.
-(For more details about how we model the dynamic behavior, see the Appendix.)
+(For more details about how we model the dynamic behavior, see \aosasecref{500l.sop.appendix}.)

 Documents are created from a response to an HTTP request.
 They can also be destroyed if, for example, the user closes a tab or the